MileHacker Logo

 Informal Opportunities

-• Informal visits to farms could be possible through local contacts.
+• Informal visits to farms may be an option through local contacts.

-• Cultural immersion comes from daily life, not structured events.
+• Cultural immersion comes from the daily routine life, not structured events.

 Events & Concepts